The hardest language for grammars with context operators: Closure under injective finite transductions

 It has been proved that every language defined by a grammar with left context operators is representable as $h^{-1}(L_0)$ or as $h^{-1}(L_0 \cup \{\epsilon\})$, for a single language $L_0$ defined by a grammar with left contexts.
 It is natural to ask whether, conversely, all inverse homomorphic images of $L_0$ are defined by grammars with left contexts, that is, whether this family is closed under inverse homomorphisms.

 The answer is positive: in fact, similarly to unambiguous grammars~\cite{GinsburgUllian_preservation}, conjunctive grammars and Boolean grammars~\cite{BooleanInvGSM}, the family of grammars with left context operators is closed under \emph{injective finite transductions}, and this can be proved by a straightforward generalization of the classical construction.
-A proof of this result shall be included in the final version of this paper.
-This closure implies the closure under inverse homomorphisms.